1965 English cricket season

 1965 was the 66th season of County Championship cricket in England.
-It was the first season since the 1912 Triangular Tournament in which England played Test series against two touring sides.
+It was the first season since the 1912 Triangular Tournament in which England played Test series against two touring teams.
 In the first half of a damp summer, New Zealand were the tourists, and England won all three matches.
-The South African side that toured in the second half of the season were much tougher opposition.
+The South African team that toured in the second half of the season were much tougher opposition.
 South Africa won that three-match series 1–0, with two matches drawn.
 It was the last tour of England by a South African team until 1993.
 Fred Trueman's international career ended, although he did not retire from first-class cricket until the end of the 1968 season.
 Worcestershire won their second consecutive Championship title.